Employee absenteeism at work: Causes, strategies, and tips to prevent it at the workplace

 By implementing these creative strategies, organizations can not only reduce absenteeism but also foster a workplace culture that prioritizes employee well-being, promotes open communication, and provides innovative solutions to address the root causes of absenteeism.

-What is the likely reason for decreased absenteeism when remote work is allowed?
+What is the reason for decreased absenteeism when working remotely?

 Allowing remote work has become increasingly common in modern workplaces, offering employees the flexibility to perform their duties from locations outside of the traditional office setting.